gregziegan/id3-decision-tree/README.md

-#Programming Assignment 1

-Michael Harkins (mph47)
-Greg Ziegan (grz5)
+# ID3 Decision Tree

-Implementation of a decision tree.
+Implementation of a the ID3 algorithm.

+#### TODO: Optimize with numpy and stop using class dependency and example data